Chugh3012/basic-shell-interface/README.md

 	Helps user exit the shell

 #### rmexcept <list_of_files>
-	input for file names is space separated it take cares(built in) that current C file, its a.out and makefile is not deleted
+	Input for file names is space separated it take cares(built in) that current C file, its a.out and makefile is not deleted

 #### <program_name> m